Clifford Phillips MA

 I am a creative, specialising in 3D modelling, but with a background in illustration and a keen interest in photography

-Research: I am currently in the process of creating, along with a group of talented colleagues and a placement student from CESI [Arnaud Mathieu-Bruno], a tool for the PONToon project.
+I am currently in the process learning and developing skills in Photogrammetry [Reality Capture, R3DSwrap].
+Lockdown gave me the opportunity to spend time on this while learning other related skills.
+I left the pontton project, having built a prototype, along with a group of talented colleagues and a placement student from CESI [Arnaud Mathieu-Bruno], a tool for the PONToon project.
 This tools aim is to raise aspirations, in jobs/careers and encourage novice users to perhaps stumble upon roles they would not have known existed, while helping less skilled users to start to use technology.
 Read more about the overall aims of the project. http://pontoonproject.eu/ To see the prototype of this 'app', visit pontoonapps.eu

 Research: An initiative within the Faculty of Creative and Cultural industries (2016), where I work, has encouraged me to start researching again.
 As such I am in the process of investigating Self Image/Identity- specifically within the context of selfie culture.
 I am also involved in another research project (info to follow).

 The advent of technology to allow people to take pictures of themselves without ‘censorship’ such as using mobile devices to take Selfies raises the question: Has this altered the attitudes people have towards certain aspects of self image representation, has it allowed a freedom that traditionally wasn’t there?

 In August 2008 I started work in the School of Creative Technologies (University of Portsmouth) where I have been able to broaden my knowledge and activities, now helping to support the staff and students across the BA/BSc and Master level students, within pre-production, production and post-production as well as being involved in the production of Stina and the Wolf.